JohnDJake/team-profile-generator/README.md

 ## Description

-This is an interactive command line application that takes in information about a project team and then generates an HTML page to display that information.
+This is an interactive command line application that takes in information about a project team and then generates a responsive HTML page to display that information.
 It is written in JavaScript and can be run using Nodejs.